10 Symptoms of Mental Illness in the Elderly

-You might not be surprised to read that the most common mental health issue among the elderly is severe cognitive impairment or dementia, particularly caused by Alzheimer’s disease (National Alliance on Mental Illness).
-An estimated 5 million adults 65 and older currently have Alzheimer’s disease — about 11 percent of seniors, according to the Alzheimer’s Association.
-Other types of dementia bring the numbers even higher.
+You might not be surprised to read that the most common mental health issue among the elderly is severe cognitive impairment or dementia.
+An estimated 5 million adults 65 and older currently have Alzheimer’s disease — about 11% of seniors, according to the Alzheimer’s Association.

 Depression and mood disorders are also fairly widespread among older adults, and disturbingly, they often go undiagnosed and untreated.
-In a 2006 survey, 5% of seniors 65 and older reported having current depression, and about 10.5% reported a diagnosis of depression at some point in their lives (CDC).
+The CDC reports that 5% of seniors 65 and older reported having current depression and about 10.5% reported a diagnosis of depression at some point in their lives.

-Often going along with depression in many individuals, anxiety is also one of the more prevalent mental health problems among the elderly.
-Anxiety disorders encompass a range of issues, from obsessive-compulsive disorder (including hoarding syndrome) to phobias to post-traumatic stress disorder (PTSD).
-About 7.6% of those over 65 have been diagnosed with an anxiety disorder at some point in their lives, reports the CDC.
+Often going along with depression, anxiety is also one of the more prevalent mental health problems among the elderly.
+Anxiety disorders encompass a range of issues, from hoarding syndrome and obsessive-compulsive disorder to phobias and post-traumatic stress disorder (PTSD).
+About 7.6% of those over 65 have been diagnosed with an anxiety disorder at some point in their lives, says the CDC.

 - Physical disability

-- Physical illnesses that can affect thought, memory, and emotion (e.g. thyroid or adrenal disease)
+- Physical illnesses that can affect emotion, memory and thought

 - Poor diet or malnutrition

-- Increase or decrease in appetite; changes in weight
+- Decrease or increase in appetite; changes in weight.

 - Physical problems that can’t otherwise be explained: aches, constipation, etc.

-If you’ve had to cope with mental illness in an older loved one, we invite you to share your experiences and advice for our readers.
-Please feel free to join the discussion below.
+If you’ve had to cope with mental illness in an elderly loved one, we invite you to share your experiences in the comments below.